 - Find activities you can enjoy together.

 - Stay engaged and talk with your children honestly about what you're experiencing.

-- Find a support group for children and invite your kids to some of your counseling sessions.
-Also make your child's school counselor and social worker aware of your condition.
+- Find a support group for children, and invite your kids to some of your counseling sessions.
+Make your child's school counselor and social worker aware of your condition.

 - Talk with a financial planner and an attorney to help you plan for your future financial needs.

 - Ask your employer whether early retirement is an option.